sasip-climate/sasip-climate.github.io/content/news/Interview_Francesca.md

  Francesca Vittorioso, postdoc at the University of Bologna, Italy, recently joined the SASIP team to work on data assimilation.
 On February 21st, she will give a webinar presenting her latest research on the Contribution of the assimilation of MTG/IRS radiances for the characterisation of the atmospheric chemical composition over Europe.
 On this occasion, we asked her to share some of her personal and scientific history.

-<p align="center">"SASIP will allow a better understanding of the warming of the polar regions.
-Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential"</p>

 > _"SASIP will allow a better understanding of the warming of the polar regions.
 Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential"_

 _An interview with Francesca Vittorioso, Postdoc at the University of Bologna_.